olgadet/workshop-ChIP-seq/labs/lab-broadpeaks.md

 ## Requirements

 * MACS 2.1.2 (this version is not available as a module on Rackham)
+* R 3.5.0 (2018-04-23) or newer
+* csaw and its dependencies

+Bioconductor packages required for annotation:

+* org.Hs.eg.db
+* TxDb.Hsapiens.UCSC.hg38.knownGene

+Please note that this lab consists of two parts: (i) calling broad peaks using MACS (on Uppmax) and (ii) finding enriched genomic windows using R and csaw (local).

 **MACS 2.1.2 installation (on Uppmax):**